 i.
 A Cause for Concern form should be completed if you or a learner identifies any of the issues below, however this is not an exhaustive list.
-This from can be found in your forms section on Team8.
-Once completed the form will automatically be sent to the Safeguarding Officer.
+This form can be found in your forms section on Team8.
+Once completed the form will automatically be sent to the Designated Safeguarding Lead and deputies.